-- Providing safe and supportive out-of-school places and activities where children can develop and practice the skills, knowledge, and values needed for both school and life success. - Creating ongoing mentoring relationships between young people and caring adults. - Educating parents/guardians to be effective parents, teachers, and role models for their children. - Addressing early signs of dropout potential.
+- Providing safe and supportive out-of-school places and activities where children can develop and practice the skills, knowledge, and values needed for both school and life success. - Creating ongoing mentoring relationships between young people and caring adults. - Educating parents/guardians to be effective parents, teachers, and role models for their children. - Identifying and addressing the barriers and disparities that the marginalized groups have to contend with that make them more prone for/to failure. - Addressing early signs of dropout potential.